FAIRE INTERNSHIP

 Improve the UX of pausing Insider membership.

-Retailers don't think the price point is worth it.
+From cancellation form, retailers don't think the price point is worth it.

 Unclear financial benefit for their business.